SIB-BYTE/Arithmetic-parser/README.md

 <mul_or_div> ::= <int> ("*" | "/") <add_or_sub> | <int>
 <int> ::= [0-9]+
 ```
-we can see the result of the parser for this in ``/src/parser.c``.
+We call this technique of grammar transformation: **left factoring**.
+We can see the result of the parser for this in ``/src/parser.c``.

 # Better algorithms:
 Some of the better algorithms more optimized for this is the infamous shunting yard algorithm, precedence climbing algorithm / pratt parsing (fucking G algorithm) which is used in clang's compiler for parsing and evaluating expressions.
-That and complex algorithms such as shift-reduction LR parsers or parser generators with LALR parsing tables.
-Even LL(1) table-driven predictive parsers are better for parsing expressions.
+That and complex algorithms such as shift-reduction LR parsers or parser generators with LALR(k) parsing tables.
+Even LL(1) table-driven parsers are better for parsing expressions.

 # Resources for learning:
 https://bnfplayground.pauliankline.com/ - Good for testing context-free grammars.